Mites88/crud_demo/readme.md

 ## Installation instructions:

-Clone this repo by typing:
+Clone this repo by typing the following in the command line:
 `git clone https://github.com/Mites88/crud_demo.git`

 Navigate to the main directory: